thoughtspot/thoughtspot.github.io/_admin/loading/check-dependencies-tql.md

 -   Change or add a sharding key.
 -   Drop a table, schema, or database.

-When issuing one of the previous commands, you will see a warning message similar to this:
+When issuing one of the above commands, you will see a warning message similar to this:

 ```
 TQL> ALTER TABLE table1